kostyaVyrodov/education/db/relational-databases/README.md

 `INTERSECT` is an operator returning common only common results from different queries

-`EXECEPT` is an operator eliminating results that exist in the next result
+`EXCEPT` is an operator eliminating results that exist in the next result

-`DISTINCT` is an operator eliminationg duplicates in the result of SELECT statement
+`DISTINCT` is an operator eliminating duplicates in the result of SELECT statement

 `GROUP BY` is an operator grouping sets of tuples and allowing to apply an aggregate function to each group of tuples

-`HAVING` is an operator applying to a group of tupples.
+`HAVING` is an operator applying to a group of tuples.
 Similar as WHERE but works with a group of tuples

-> Tuple comparassion in SQL `WHERE (instructor.ID, dept_name) = (teaches.ID, 'Biology')`
+> Tuple comparison in SQL `WHERE (instructor.ID, dept_name) = (teaches.ID, 'Biology')`

 ## Indexes